matoos32/jfreechart-builder/README.md

 ![A stock chart time series chart with weekend gaps](./screenshots/stock-chart-time-series-weekend-gaps.png "Screenshot")

-Using `showTimeGaps(boolean)` you can remove time gaps that JFreeChart renders by default when no data is defined at expected time instances (like on weekends):
+### Time Gap Removal

+Implements a solution for removing visible time gaps where no data exists (like on weekends).
+Accomplishes this with a family of adapter classes mapping `NumberAxis` values as indices in time value arrays.

+Configured using `showTimeGaps(boolean)`:

 ```
 ChartBuilder.get()